aspose-words/Aspose.Words-Documentation/java/getting-started/supported-document-formats/_index.md

 ﻿---
 title: Supported Document Formats
 type: docs
 description: "Aspose.Words for Java supports a wide range of formats for loading and saving documents.
-This enables you to edit source documents in a few popular formats, as well as freely convert files from one format to another."
+This enables you to edit source documents in numerous popular formats, as well as freely convert files from one format to another."
 weight: 30
 url: /java/supported-document-formats/
 ---